johndpope/TodoList-PostgreSQL/README.md

 # TodoList PostgreSQL

 Implements the [TodoListAPI](https://github.com/IBM-Swift/todolist-api) for TodoList.
-Uses the [Kitura-Redis](https://github.com/IBM-Swift/todolist-api) library for interfacing with PostgreSQL.

 Quick start:
 1. Download the [Swift DEVELOPMENT 06-06 snapshot](https://swift.org/download/#snapshots)

-2. Download redis
+2. Download PostgreSQL
   You can use `brew install postgresql`

-3. Clone the TodoList Redis repository
+3. Clone the TodoList PostgreSQL repository
   `git clone https://github.com/IBM-Swift/todolist-postgresql`

 4. Fetch the test cases by running:
   `git clone https://github.com/IBM-Swift/todolist-tests Tests`

-5. Compile the library with `swift build` or create an XCode project with `swift package generate-xcodeproj`
+5. Compile the library with `swift build -Xcc -I/usr/local/include` or create an XCode project with `swift package generate-xcodeproj`
-6.

 6. Run the test cases with `swift test` or directly from XCode

 ##Deploying to Bluemix: